 1. The institution has a fair and equitable, clearly defined, and uniformly administered cancellation and refund policy for cancellations, withdrawals, and terminations (dismissals).
 2. The requirements established in this policy are the minimum acceptable standards for making refunds.
 Many institutions incorporate more generous policies and procedures, which the Commission encourages.
 3. If the institution is required to be licensed by the state and the state mandates a cancellation and refund policy, the institution demonstrates compliance with that policy as well as with any unique requirements of ACCET's policy.
-The institution compares the state's policy with ACCET's in each instance of cancellation or withdrawal and follow the policy that is more lenient towards the student.
-The written refund policies of the state and ACCET are provided to students in the enrollment agreement, along with notification that a comparison will be made and the policy that is most beneficial to the student will be used.
-4. The institution provides (in English) a prospective student with enrollment agreements required for vocational programs and/or enrollment documents required for other types of programs/courses which include the cancellation and refund policy, along with all program costs, including tuition, fees, and any other costs.
+The institution compares the state's policy with ACCET's in each instance of cancellation or withdrawal and follows the policy that is more lenient towards the student.
+The written refund policies of the state and ACCET are provided to students in the enrollment agreement, along with notification that a comparison will be made, and the policy that is most beneficial to the student will be used.
+4. The institution provides (in English) a prospective student with enrollment agreements required for vocational programs and/or enrollment documents required for other types of programs/courses, which include the cancellation and refund policy, along with all program costs, including tuition, fees, and any other costs.
 The student must verify and attest in writing that he or she understands the content.
 The institution's enrollment documents (including enrollment agreements and catalogs, as applicable) are to be provided in a language the student understands.
 If these enrollment documents are not translated into a student's native language, the student must sign an attestation that s/he was provided the enrollment documents and given ample opportunity to review and understand the terms and conditions of enrollment, including the institution's refund policy, prior to signing the enrollment documents.
 5. The institution does not require written notification of cancellation or withdrawal, unless required by federal or state laws or regulations.
 In addition, an institution must not require notification of cancellation or withdrawal in person as a condition for making refunds, nor charge any penalty for failure to notify the institution in writing.
 An institution must not impose additional requirements for refund processing.
 6. The institution does not obligate a student for more than twelve (12) months at a time.
 Refund computations must apply to the stated charges attributable to the given period of financial obligation.
 7. The institution treats students fairly and equitably relative to tuition, other charges, and refunds.
 In no event is a student treated differently with respect to charges and refunds based on the source of funding or the timing of disbursements or payments.
-Except as noted below, students is not treated differently based solely on their visa status.
+Except as noted below, students are not treated differently based solely on their visa status.

 8. The institution completes and documents refund calculations for each student who cancels, withdraws, or is withdrawn from training.
 This documentation is sufficient to demonstrate that refunds are timely and accurate, including but not limited to documentation regarding:

 - Start date

 - Last date of attendance (LDA)

 - Date of determination (DOD)

 - Charges to the student

 - Total amount paid

 - Weeks earned and resulting percentage of program completed

 - Calculation of refund